-Cori McWilliams is a sophomore in Vero Beach, Florida.
+Cori McWilliams is a senior in Vero Beach, Florida.
 She is the founder of “Kids for the Sea” which is a club formed to improve environmental conservation.
 Cori is also very active in sea turtle protection programs such as the Indian River County Sea Turtle Program, the Sea Turtle Conservancy, Brevard County Barrier Island Center and the Brevard County Sea Turtle Emergency Response Program.
-Working with the Keep Florida Beautiful Youth Council gives Cori an opportunity to work with other youths, educate them and encourage them to take action on their own.
+Working with the Keep Florida Beautiful Youth Council gives Cori an opportunity to work with other youth, educate them and encourage them to take action on their own.

 Tristan Sowell is a senior from St. Augustine, Florida.
 He spends most of his free time playing tennis, and traveling around the country and overseas.
 Living close to the ocean, he has seen first-hand the devastation caused by pollution, and how it affects our beaches and wildlife.
 Tristan runs the Instagram account @better_beaches, which helps inform others of ways to reduce, reuse, recycle and make the community better.
 He is very active in beach clean-ups and protecting wildlife.
 Tristan enjoys serving on the Keep Florida Youth Council because he wants to spread information on ways to go green, and help preserve the natural beauty of Florida.